 - Jargon should be minimal so non-experts can read the piece.

 - Author acknowledges that any submission can be published online, in print, or not at all, at the journal’s discretion.

-For submissions preliminarily selected for the print edition, peer reviewers will ascertain if the paper meets the following criteria:
+For submissions preliminarily selected for the print edition, double-blind peer reviewers will ascertain if the paper meets the following criteria:

 - Is an original and a significant contribution to policy scholarship